 Eric Lerner, President and Chief Scientist, has been active in dense plasma focus (DPF) research for 30 years.
 Beginning in 1984, he developed a detailed quantitative theory of the functioning of DPF.
 Based on this theory, he proposed that the DPF could achieve high ion and electron energies at high densities, suitable for advanced fuel fusion and space propulsion.
 Under a series of contracts with NASA’s Jet Propulsion Laboratory, he planned and participated in carrying out experiments that tested and confirmed this theory.
 In addition, he developed an original model of the role of the quantum magnetic field effect on DPF functioning, showing that this effect could have a large effect on increasing ion temperature and decreasing electron temperature, which would reduce unwanted X-ray cooling of the plasma.
 Eric can be reached at Eric@lppfusion.com

-Dr. Syed Hassan, Research Physicist, is a plasma physicist with more than 20 years experience with the dense plasma focus device.
-Dr. Hassan began working with the DPF at Quaid-i-Azam University in Islamabad, Pakistan and continued at Nanyang Technological University in Singapore, where he received his PhD.
-From 2007 to 2010, as a Marie Curie Fellow, he performed experiments with plasma focus devices he had constructed for the Technological Educational Institute of Crete, Greece.
-Most recently he was a Research Associate at the School of Nuclear Engineering, Purdue University.
+Dr. Syed Hassan, Research Physicist, is a plasma physicist with more than 20 years experience with the dense plasma focus and laser devices.
+Dr. Hassan received his PhD from NTU, Singapore.
+He constructed a medium-sized dense plasma focus device for the Blackett Lab, Imperial College London.
+As a Marie Curie Fellow, he performed experiments with pulsed power devices he constructed for the Technological Educational Institute of Crete, Greece.
+As a HiPER research fellow, he also performed several experiments related to laser fusion in Europe.
+Prior to joining LPPFusion, he was a Research Associate at the School of Nuclear Engineering, Purdue University.
 He has both designed plasma focus devices and has innovated diagnostic instruments for the device.
 Dr. Syed can be reached at Syed@lppfusion.com

 Ivy Karamitsos, Chief Information Officer and Communications Director, joined LPPF in 2010.
 Initially she wrote the code for the collection and analysis of the experimental data.
 She now coordinates LPPFusion proprietary software and database development; manages network administration, website, content management, and communications, as well as educational and promotional videos, and she oversees the financial system.
 She completely updated LPPFusion’s website, lab and IT security systems, network and database, and has participated in mission-critical, hands-on experimental operations in the lab.
 She studied mathematics and classical music in the former Yugoslavia before receiving a degree in Computer Science from Binghamton University, SUNY in 2003.
 Some of her music accompanies LPPF’s videos.
 Ivy can be reached at Ivy@lppfusion.com